 As you have noticed, in ATOMGENGUI package of ATOMGEN component we have a file with "ui" extension: rundlg.ui.
-This file was prepared by Qt Designer tool by Trolltech, it is in special format (similar to XML) that describes a layout of a dialog box.
+This file was prepared with Qt Designer tool, it is in special format (similar to XML) that describes a layout of a dialog box.
 In ATOMGENGUI.py file we have the following code: